DUI FELONY PROSECUTION

 But even without the special allegation, Los Angeles DUI with injuries will carry significantly higher punishment than a regular DUI due to license consequences.
 A conviction of a DUI with injury can can result in a driver’s license revocation from 1 to 5 years.

 If you have a DUI felony on your record and it has been less than 10 years since that offense and you are arrested for another DUI, you will most likely be accused of another DUI felony even when your new offense is a very minor DUI offense.

 For example, a person who has a first-offense DUI felony conviction from 8 years ago will be charged with a DUI felony despite there is no accident and the blood alcohol level is very low on the new DUI case.
 The legal authority for this charge comes from California Vehicle Code section 23550.5 which authorizes such DUI felony filings.

-Los Angeles DUI attorney has great success reducing DUI charges from felonies to misdemeanors.
-Los Angeles DUI attorney specialize in handing cases that are difficult and involve special circumstances, such as high blood alcohol level, accidents or DUI felony accusations.
-Often, we can negotiate pleas that are very beneficial to our clients and involve no jail time even on very serious charges.
-Please call our office (818) 921 7744 to talk to one of best DUI defense attorney in Los Angeles.
-We are able to provide quality representation at affordable rate and we are waiting for your call right now.
+Los Angeles DUI attorney has great success fighting Los Angeles DUI cases and reducing them from felonies to misdemeanors.
+Los Angeles DUI attorney specializes in handling DUI cases that are difficult or involve special circumstances, such as high blood alcohol level, accidents, presence of minors, excesive speed, or DUI felony accusations.
+Los Angels DUI Attorney can negotiate with the prosecutors and get DUI dismissed or reduced or involve no jail time despite very bad facts.
+Please call our office at (818) 921 7744 to talk to one of the best DUI defense attorney in Los Angeles.
+We are able to provide quality representation at an affordable rate and we are waiting for your call right now.